 - A. Use of Conditions in CRM Permits.
-CRM Agency Officials may delineate the scope of an approved activity, or otherwise limit CRM Permits, by issuing conditions to CRM Permits.
+CRM Agency Officials may delineate the scope of an approve activity, or otherwise limit CRM Permits, by issuing conditions to CRM Permits.
 The conditions shall be set out individually in writing, shall be accompanied by a specific reason for each condition and shall be issued contemporaneously with the CRM permit.
-[Satisfaction of or compliance with the CRM Permit conditions shall be required for the CRM Permit to be valid.]
 In permitted projects of an ongoing nature, the requirement for satisfaction of or compliance with CRM Permit conditions shall continue for the duration of the permitted activity.
-Violation of a CRM Permit condition at any time shall be cause for the CRM Administrator to take enforcement action pursuant to Sections 12 and 13. - B. Purpose and Sco.e.
+Violation of a CRM Permit condition at any time shall be cause for the CRM Administrator to take enforcement action pursuant to Sections 12 and 13. - B. Purpose and Scope.
 The purpose of issuing CRM Permits subject to specific conditions is to ensure that a permitted project complies with the Standards for CRM Permit Issuance listed in Section 9, and CRM Program policies.
-Any lawful [condition] requirement consistent with the standards and policies reffered to above may be the basis of a CRM Permit condition. - C. Mandatory Conditions.
+Any lawful requirement consistent with the standards and policies reffered to above may be the basis of a CRM Permit condition. - C. Mandatory Conditions.
 All CRM Permits shall contain at least the following conditions. - (i).
-Insection.
+Inspection.
 The CRM Administrator or his designee shall have the right to make reasonable inspections of the out-of-doors portions of a permitted project site at any reasonable time in order to assess compliance with the CRM Permit and its conditions. - (ii).
-Timin: and Duration.
+Timing and Duration.
 Permitted physical development of the project site subject to a CRM Permit shall begin within one (1) year of the date of the issuance of the CRM Permit and be completed within three (3) years.
 The permittee shall deliver to the CRM Office a Completion Certificate.
 If the project is not completed within three (3) years, the permit will be reviewed by CRM Agency Officials who will do one of the following: (1) extend or amend the permit or (2) terminate the permit.
 Conditions attached to the permit shall be of perpetual validity unless action is taken to amend, suspend, revoke or otherwise modify the CRM Permit. - (iii).
 Duty to Inform.
-The CRM Permit holder, whether it be the applicant or a successor in interest [or a real party in interest], shall be required to notify the CRM Administrator in writing if he/she has knowledge that any information in the CRM Permit application was untrue at the time of its submission or if he/she has knowledge of any unforeseen adverse environmental impacts of the permitted project.
+The CRM Permit holder, whether it be the applicant or a successor in interest shall be required to notify the CRM Administrator in writing if he/she has knowledge that any information in the CRM Permit application was untrue at the time of its submission or if he/she has knowledge of any unforeseen adverse environmental impacts of the permitted project.
 A CRM Permit holder shall further have the duty to inform any successor in interest of the permit granted and the conditions attached thereto, if any; and the successor in interest shall, within five (5) days thereafter, advise the CRM Office of his/her interest in writing. - (iv).
-Com·liance with Other Law.
+Compliance with Other Law.
 The CRM Permit is valid only if the permitted project is otherwise lawful and in compliance with other necessary governmental permits.